 Even then, you may have the right to start getting the benefits checks again if you have to go out of work.
 The insurance company may have to restart paying your claim even if they stopped your check once.

 Unfortunately, some insurance companies may close your case and stop paying your workers’ comp benefits without notifying you, but they are supposed to get permission and inform you first.
-Your workers’ comp case can be closed if more than two years has passed from the time you either made the claim or benefits were last paid.
+Your workers’ comp case can be closed if more than two years have passed from the time you either made the claim or benefits were last paid.
 This is the general statute of limitations in workers’ compensation cases.
 But the insurance company should not stop paying your workers’ comp benefits before they notify you.

-Don’t fall victim to delay, deny, and defend tactics of some insurance companies.
+Don’t fall victim to delay, deny, and defend tactics some insurance companies may use.

 Workers’ Compensation Lawyers Offer FREE Case Evaluation